Fernando Zárate Salgado

-Elected Congressman in Mexico City for the VII legislature 2015–2018, he was appointed Chairman of the Metropolitan Area Committee.
+Elected to the Legislative Assembly of the Federal District for the VII legislature 2015–2018, he was appointed Chairman of the Metropolitan Area Committee.

-Due to the excessive exploitation, excessive and illegal use of urban areas by some of the top construction companies in Mexico, he deepened the criticism and made it public cases of corruption and illegal use of power, filing criminal and Human Rights cases against the Mayor of Mexico City, Miguel Angel Mancera, members of his cabinet, and other elected governors (chiefs of four boroughs), creating a political moment where the opposition capitalized beating the government and the ruling party in the 2018 election.
+Due to the excessive exploitation, excessive and illegal use of urban areas by some of the top construction companies in Mexico, he deepened the criticism and made it public cases of corruption and illegal use of power, filing criminal and Human Rights cases against the Mayor of Mexico City, Miguel Ángel Mancera, members of his cabinet, and other elected governors (chiefs of four boroughs), creating a political moment where the opposition capitalized beating the government and the ruling party in the 2018 election.

-He served as Chairman of Mexico's City Congress in 2018.
+He served as Chairman of Mexico City's Congress in 2018.
 During his presidency Mexico's City law of reconstruction was discussed and voted, solving a six-month lockdown of economic support and reconstruction gap of the victims of the 7.1 (Richter scale) 2017 earthquake.

+In 2022-2023 he served as Undersecretary of Welfare in Mexico's city government.
+Among his responsibilities were homeless people, shelters, community kitchens, relationship with stakeholders and NGO's, social emergency programs and actions, and migration.
+Special strategies and actions to reduce inequalities were taking under his leadership like the "winter campaign" delivering more than 400,000 winter clothes and blankets for vulnerable community in the city dispersed in more than 500 neighborhoods, and different goods to protect and reduce vulnerabilities.
+Also, he supervised and implemented the first homeless census in the city with important institutions being involved: Secretary of Security and Human Rights.

+He won for the third time a decision mechanism -poll- to become the political leader and candidate in Álvaro Obregón's borough in 2024, but he was appointed tu run in the 23th district as Congressman, one of the largest districts and more contrasting in the whole city including the area of San Angel, Pedregal de San Angel, Las Aguilas, which was one of the stronghold districts for PAN in the country.
+Finishing second in the race but the most voted among Morena and the rest of the political parties, he was elected Congressman in the "first minority" system.